ELECTORAL ROLL OPEN FROM 26 March – 16 APRIL 2023

 If you didn’t sign up last year for the Electoral Roll, yet you would like to be, and you physically attended a service at Centre, South or Holy Spirit in the last six months, you are considered eligible to join the roll.

-in that case you can choose to enroll by completing this PDF form, print it, fill it in and sign it, scan it – or make a picture of it – and return it to the Electoral Roll Officer at email@example.com.
+In that case you can choose to enroll by using the digital form on our appor by completing this PDF form, print it, fill it in and sign it, scan it – or make a picture of it – and return it to the Electoral Roll Officer at firstname.lastname@example.org.

 Should you want to rather mail in the form by post, or do you have any questions, please contact email@example.com for details.

 You can find the Electoral Roll Notes below: